traderjohn/yogic-startpage/README.md

 4. Upload the files to the target webserver directory

 ## To-do-stack
+- [ ] a toggle for all the available link_*.txt found in the directory
+- [ ] integrated search function (within the search box) for links in the list
 - [ ] optional Moon Phase display next to the weather icon
 - [ ] optional Sunrise and Sunset time next to the weather icon
 - [ ] change background base on Sunrise and Sunset time from the weather info